Rainwater tank: Water supply augmentation

+Legal issues

 Colorado law

 In the State of Colorado, United States, the installation of rainwater collection barrels is subject to the Constitution of the State of Colorado, state statutes and case law.
 This is a consequence of the system of water rights in the state; the movement and holding of rainwater is inextricably linked with ownership of water rights and is enshrined in the constitution of the State of Colorado.
 The use of water in Colorado and other western states is governed by what is known as the prior appropriation doctrine.
 This system of water allocation controls who uses how much water, the types of uses allowed, and when those waters can be used.
-This is often referred to as the priority system or "first in time, first in right."
+This is often referred to as the priority system or "first in time, first in right".
 Since all water arriving in Colorado has been allocated to "senior water right holders" since the 1850s, rainwater prevented from running downstream may not be available to its rightful owner.
-In 2009, legislation in Colorado was enacted that permits capture of rain water for residential use subject to strong limitations and conditions.
+In 2009, legislation in Colorado was enacted that permits capture of rainwater for residential use subject to strong limitations and conditions.
 To be permitted, a residence may not be connected to a domestic water supply system serving more than three single-family dwellings.
 The permit must be purchased from the State Engineer's office and is subject to water usage restrictions.